 [1911 CPA § 72; RL § 5014; NCL § 8571]

-2. The court may, on motion, change the place of trial in the following cases:
+2. The court may, on motion or stipulation, change the place of the proceeding in the following cases:

-(a) When the county designated in the complaint is not the proper county.
+(a) When the county designated in the complaint, petition or motion is not the proper county.

-(b) When there is reason to believe that an impartial trial cannot be had therein.
+(b) When there is reason to believe that an impartial proceeding cannot be had therein.